-Dora Neo started her career as an advocate and solicitor before joining the NUS Law Faculty, and is Director of the faculty's Continuing Legal Education Programme.
-She teaches contract law, credit & security and international banking law, and researches in these areas as well as in world trade law and the law relating to sale of goods.
-A first class honours graduate from Oxford University, she also holds an LLM from Harvard Law School and a Certificate in Private Banking from the Wealth Management Institute (Singapore).
+Dora Neo started her career as an advocate and solicitor before joining the NUS Law Faculty.
+She is Director of the Faculty's new Centre for Banking and Finance Law, and prior to this, was Director of the Faculty's Continuing Legal Education Programme.
+She teaches international banking law, credit & security law and contract law.
+She researches in these areas as well as in the liberalisation of trade in services under GATS and other agreements, with a particular interest in financial services.
+A first class honours graduate from Oxford University, she also holds an LLM from Harvard Law School.
 She has been called to the English Bar (Gray's Inn) and is an Advocate and Solicitor in Singapore.
+She has a Certificate in Private Banking from the Wealth Management Institute (Singapore) and a Certificate in Real Estate Finance from the Department of Real Estate, NUS.
 She has researched at institutions such as the UN Commission for International Trade Law (UNCITRAL) in Vienna, Austria and has presented papers in the UK, USA, Europe and Asia.
 Her past appointments include being Visiting Scholar at Harvard Law School and at Georgetown University, Washington DC, and Visiting Professor at the University of Aix-Marseille III, France.
-She has taught regularly at the East China University of Political Science and Law in Shanghai, and in 2009, was a member of the academic faculty at the Centre for Transnational Legal Studies in London.
-She has an interest in university administration and organisational management - she was Vice-Dean (Research & Graduate Studies) from 2001 to 2003 - and has served on various university and faculty level committees.
-She is also interested in government policy, and in the 1990s, was a consultant to the Minister of Law and was also seconded to the Ministry of Law.
-She is a member of the Injunctions Review Panel constituted under the Consumer Protection (Fair Trading) Act in Singapore, and has served on government committees in areas including media policy and retail industry standards.
-She was a Senate member of the Singapore Academy of Law (SAL) for several terms, is currently a member of its Legal Education and Studies Committee, and has served on SAL's Publication Committee and its Law Reform Committee.
-She has conducted training for professionals and government officials in areas including contract law, banking law and world trade law, and from 2007 to 2010, was an instructor in the World Trade Organisation's Regional Trade Policy Course.
-She is also an external examiner for the Faculty of Law, University of Hong Kong.
+She has taught regularly at the East China University of Political Science and Law in Shanghai, and was a member of the academic faculty at the Centre for Transnational Legal Studies in London in 2009.
+She has an interest in university administration and organisational management, having in the past held positions as Vice-Dean (Research & Graduate Studies) at NUS Law, and served on various university and faculty committees.
+She also contributes to government policy, as a member of the Injunctions Review Panel under the Consumer Protection (Fair Trading) Act in Singapore, and having been seconded to the Ministry of Law and having served on government committees in areas including media policy and retail industry standards.
+She was a Senate member of the Singapore Academy of Law (SAL) for several terms, and has also served on several SAL panels, including its Legal Education and Studies Committee, Publication Committee and Law Reform Committee, and is currently a member of the Accreditation Committee of the Singapore Institute of Legal Education (SILE).
+She has conducted training for professionals and government officials in areas including contract law, banking law and world trade law, and from 2007 to 2010, was an instructor in the World Trade Organisation's (WTO) Regional Trade Policy Course.

 1. Ellinger & Neo, The Law and Practice of Documentary Letters of Credit, Hart Publishing (2010)